Celts: Gaul

-In 58 BC the Helvetii planned to migrate westward but Julius Caesar forced them back.
+In 58 BC, the Helvetii planned to migrate westward but Julius Caesar forced them back.
 He then became involved in fighting the various tribes in Gaul, and by 55 BC had overrun most of Gaul.
-In 52 BC Vercingetorix led a revolt against Roman occupation but was defeated at the Battle of Alesia and surrendered.
+In 52 BC, Vercingetorix led a revolt against Roman occupation but was defeated at the Battle of Alesia and surrendered.

 Following the Gallic Wars of 58–51 BC, Caesar's Celtica formed the main part of Roman Gaul, becoming the province of Gallia Lugdunensis.
 This territory of the Celtic tribes was bounded on the south by the Garonne and on the north by the Seine and the Marne.
 The Romans attached large swathes of this region to neighbouring provinces Belgica and Aquitania, particularly under Augustus.

 Place- and personal-name analysis and inscriptions suggest that Gaulish was spoken over most of what is now France.

 Iberia

 Until the end of the 19th century, traditional scholarship dealing with the Celts did acknowledge their presence in the Iberian Peninsula as a material culture relatable to the Hallstatt and La Tène cultures.
 However, since according to the definition of the Iron Age in the 19th century Celtic populations were supposedly rare in Iberia and did not provide a cultural scenario that could easily be linked to that of Central Europe, the presence of Celtic culture in that region was generally not fully recognised.
-Modern scholarship, however, has clearly proven that Celtic presence and influences were most substantial in what is today Spain and Portugal (with perhaps the highest settlement saturation in Western Europe), particularly in the central, western and northern regions.
+Modern scholarship, however, has proven that Celtic presence and influences were most substantial in what is today Spain and Portugal (with perhaps the highest settlement saturation in Western Europe), particularly in the central, western and northern regions.

 In addition to Gauls infiltrating from the north of the Pyrenees, the Roman and Greek sources mention Celtic populations in three parts of the Iberian Peninsula: the eastern part of the Meseta (inhabited by the Celtiberians), the southwest (Celtici, in modern-day Alentejo) and the northwest (Gallaecia and Asturias).
 A modern scholarly review found several archaeological groups of Celts in Spain: